Thiefyes/hello-world/README.md

    - Upload all files to the document root of your website (for example `public_html/`).

 3. **Configure the CMS**
    - Edit `backend/config.php` and fill in the database credentials you created above.
-You can also set the desired admin username and password in this file.
    - If you prefer to use the web installer instead, remove `backend/config.php` before uploading and navigate to `install.php` after the upload.
-The installer will ask for the database settings and create the configuration file for you.
+The installer will ask for the database settings, create the necessary tables and let you set up an administrator account.

-4. **Create the database table**
+4. **Create the database tables**
    - If you used the installer, this step is handled automatically.
-   - Otherwise execute the SQL snippet from the *Database* section on your new database to create the `pages` table.
+   - Otherwise execute the SQL snippet from the *Database* section on your new database to create the `pages` and `users` tables.

 5. **Finalize**
    - After installation, remove `install.php` from the server for security.